 8. We know this won't come naturally to many would-be purchasers, but the agent is there to help you.
 Yes, the vendor is the client, but the agent is looking for the perfect buyer, which could be you.
 Agents should always offer honest and practical advice to assist in making an offer.
 Don't be afraid to ask questions and listen to what they say.

 9. The Guide Price indicates what the vendor is looking for and where your offer needs to be for it to succeed.
 An offer under the guide price will almost always be unsuccessful.
 And, as with any low offer, you may risk offending the vendor and starting the relationship precariously.
 If your offer is under the guide price, get as close to it as possible and maybe open with your 'best and final'.
 Or, if you've seen a property with a guide price that's over your reach, then speak with the agent and see if an offer at your level would be entertained before viewing.
 That way, you know where you stand from the outset.

 10. And last but not least - It seems obvious to be friendly and treat the agent respectfully.
 You need the agent to be on your side, and you'll get far more out of them if you behave correctly.
 It's all about setting the right tone for the relationship with all parties involved in the process, including the agent.

-If you need help or advice on finding and securing your next home, call the Sales team on 020 3137 7877, we are an independent prime central London Estate Agents.
+If you need help or advice on London property, call the Circa London Sales team on 020 3137 7877, we are an independent prime central London Estate Agents.